bcgov/devhub-app-web/docs/siphon.md

     children, // a list of all child siphonNodes that are related to this collection name, // name of the collection
     type, // curated, source etc.
+    description, // a description for the collection as annotated within the registry file
     internal: {
         contentDigest // a gatsby required property
         // Optional media type (https://en.wikipedia.org/wiki/Media_type) to indicate